BTNeandertha1/BTDiablo/README.md

 - Make wanderer do something?
 - Add more evil urns?

-# Patch Notes XXIV.2
+# Patch Notes XXIV.3
-- Changed names of gems slightly
-- Made Insanity Den of Evil and Burial Grounds Slightly harder
-- Fixed a String with Life after kill on items
+- Removed Chip and Flawed gem requirement for fully repairing charges
 - All Recipes Include Stacked Items **BEWARE UNSTACK ITEMS BEFORE USING IN RECIPES THEY WILL CONSUME GREATER THAN 1**
 - How do I get the new patch?
    - Delete btdiablo.mpq folder